simasurbo/simasurbo.github.io/README.md

 ## Problems
 - The marketing team has struggled to find the top YouTube channels via a simple search
 - There are conflicting data reports and it’s complicated to stay up to date
-- Third-party providers are too expensive
+- Third-party providers are out of budget
 - The company’s own BI team doesn’t have the resources to do this request

 ## Target